prog4biol/pfb2019/README.md

 >>> print(codons)
 ['atg', 'aaa', 'cgc']
 ```
-> codon[2] used to contain 'agg'.
-We reassigned condon[2] to contain the new value 'cgc'

 What about trying to assign a value to an index that does not exist?
 ```python
 >>> codons[5] = 'aac'